laurenmach/remote-work-2025/README.md

     One hot encoding and sorting variable dimensions based on CORR using both MCA and groupby to select target populations (Appendix B)
     Identifying variable dimensions that are >1 standard deviation above the mean (top16) or in the top quartile (top25) based on CORR value counts
     Creating calculated field RANK to quickly separate top16 and top25 populations

-_(Note: source data is not included in this repository as it exceeds github's filesize limits)_

 The research question is answered using an Ordinary Least Squares multilinear regression model (Appendix C).
 Using a 30/70 train/test split on the full dataset, PEHRUSLT (usual hours worked per week at all jobs; 0-150 continuous) is analyzed against rank, year, and telework variables.
 The model’s RMSE is 10.4 hours and the mean error of the training model’s predictions against the test set is 5.5 hours.
 According to this model, RANK is statistically significant in predicting hours worked across the dataset, meaning that the target populations do participate in the workforce at different rates than the whole population.